AMWA-TV/sdpoker/README.md

 SDPoker is part of the [zenmos](https://github.com/Streampunk/zenmos) project to develop an automatic testing tool for AMWAs [Network Media Open Specifications](https://nmos.tv/).

+# Important Note

+This is a fork of the original repository from [Streampunk/sdpoker](https://github.com/Streampunk/sdpoker) including additional features and bug fixes.
+It is intended to be used alongside the [NMOS Testing Tool](https://github.com/AMWA-TV/nmos-testing).

 # Installation

 ## Prerequisite